me-louie/Scheduler-DSL/README.md

 Var x = 1;
 Expression e1 = 1 + x    // e1 = 2
 Expression e2 = e1 * 2   // e2 = 4
+Then we can put expression names or variable names or integers as offsets in apply or loop transformation:
+Apply SG1: Person4 | Offset: >> f1 MONTHS;
+Apply SG2: Person5 | Offset: >> x days;
+See ExampleMath.txt for use cases.
 ```
 #### Set Operators
 Operators used to perform set operations between two shift groups.